Microaggressions In The Workplace Quiz With Answers

 11 min read

-Microaggressions in the Workplace Quiz with Answers
+Microaggressions In The Workplace Quiz With Answers

-According to a research, 68% of Americans say microaggressions are a serious workplace problem and 64% of women have faced gender-based microaggressions at work.
+According to research, 68% of Americans say microaggressions are a serious workplace problem and 64% of women have faced gender-based microaggressions at work.
 The impact of microaggressions extends beyond momentary discomfort, significantly affecting an individual's mental health and engagement at work over time.

-Quiz: Understanding Microaggressions in the Workplace
+Quiz: Understanding Microaggressions In The Workplace

 This quiz is designed to test your knowledge about microaggressions in the workplace.
 It includes a mix of multiple-choice questions (MCQs) and true/false statements.
-Select the best answer for each question.

 1. What is a microaggression?